Automattic/jetpack/.github/PULL_REQUEST_TEMPLATE.md

 #### Changes proposed in this Pull Request:
 <!--- Explain what functional changes your PR includes -->
 *

+#### Is this a new feature or does it add/remove features to an existing part of Jetpack?
+* If you're an Automattician, include a shortlink link to the p2 discussion with Product here.

 #### Testing instructions:
 <!-- Please include detailed testing steps, explaining how to test your change. -->